RarelyCharlie/rarelycharlie.github.io/_draft/customindex.md

 #nodb {color: #a00; font-weight: bold; letter-spacing: .5px;}
 </style>

-This page builds a custom index for the [Listener information](/guide/listenerinfo) search engine.
+This page builds a custom index for the [Listener information](/guide/listenerinfo) search engine, and stores it in your browser profile on this device.

 <p id="nodb" hidden>This browser does not support custom index.</p>